A. Implicit Definition by Functional Relation; Scientific Significance of Terms Implicitly Defined by Their Functional Relations

 Implicit definition yields a set of terms interconnected with, and functionally related to, one another.
 And, since science is explanation in the form of terms related to one another, a set of terms-in-relation may, therefore, serve to be of scientific and explanatory significance.

 Implicit Functions: In calculus, an explicit function is one in which one variable is expressed explicitly in terms of another variable(s), e.g. y = cos x.
 An implicit function, on the other hand, is an expression wherein terms are mutually responsive to, and mutually defined by, one another, e.g. x2 + y3 = 63.
+A change in the value of one variable is conjoined with a change in the value of the other variable.

 This technique (implicit definition) has been used to great effect by David Hilbert in his Foundations of Geometry in which, for example, the meaning of a point and a straight line is fixed by the relation that two, and only two points, determine a line.
 [Gibbons, 1987, 313]